Himamawo Spring's water directly coming from the hill. |

 Aside from being a source of potable water, farmers leaned heavily on the said spring to water their agricultural plants and as drinking water for their cattle.
 Although years have passed and people began using deep well and faucets as a source of water, the spring remains vital to the lives of the people living near and around it either for household or agricultural use.

-Water wall has been constructed on the water's path
+Water wall has been constructed on the water's path which results to a natural swimming pool. |

 Since the water flow freely from the spring itself, a big portion of the water runs through until it reaches the San-an river.
 In order to make a good use of the water and to provide full enjoyment of this nature’s gift to the people, in 2007, walls were built around the spring together with stairs from the flat form leading down to the spring itself.
 Two breakwaters were also built to trap the water.
 And once they are filled with water, a natural swimming pool is then made.

-a water fall is beaming
+Adjacent to the spring, a water fall is beaming with life. |

 Spring water is really a great wonder of the nature.
 In the face of industrialization and commercialization, it’s hard to find one.
 And Barangay Malainin is truly blessed for having the Himamawo Spring.
 Hopefully, as I cross my fingers, the people and the elected officials will do their part in keeping and protecting this marvelous hidden treasure of Ibaan.